- The Pfizer vaccine is now available to individuals ages 12+

 The goal for Operation Warp Speed is to deliver safe vaccines that work, with the first supply becoming available before the end of 2020.

-Currently, two vaccines are authorized and recommended to prevent COVID-19 in the United States.
+Currently, three vaccines are authorized and recommended to prevent COVID-19 in the United States.
 To help guide decisions about how to distribute limited initial supplies of COVID-19 vaccine, the CDC and the Advisory Committee on Immunization Practices have published recommendations for who should be vaccinated first.
 Supplies will increase over time.
 The goal is for everyone to be able to easily get a COVID-19 vaccine as soon as large quantities are available.
 However, a COVID-19 vaccine may not be available for young children until more studies are completed.

 Because the U.S. supply of COVID-19 vaccine is expected to be limited at first, CDC is providing recommendations to federal, state, and local governments about who should be vaccinated first.
 CDC’s recommendations are based on those from the Advisory Committee on Immunization Practices (ACIP), an independent panel of medical and public health experts.
 While CDC makes recommendations for who should be offered COVID-19 vaccine first, each state has its own plan for deciding who will be vaccinated first and how they can receive vaccines.
 Please contact your local health department for more information on COVID-19 vaccination in your area.

 Federal and state guidelines prioritize the vaccination of certain vulnerable populations before COVID-19 vaccination program providers.
-The government will be providing Winn Dixie the vaccines in line with prioritization guidelines.
+The government will be providing Winn-Dixie the vaccines in line with prioritization guidelines.

 Yes.
 The CDC recommends that during the pandemic people wear a mask that covers their nose and mouth when in contact with others outside your household, when in healthcare facilities, and when receiving any vaccine, including a COVID-19 vaccine.
 Anyone who has trouble breathing or is unable to remove a mask without assistance should not wear a mask.
 For more information, visit considerations for wearing masks.